-Social psychologists describe the inducements that they say are used to entice the confession as low-end, midrange, and high-end.
-At the low end are moral or religious inducements suggesting that confession will make the suspect feel better; in the midrange are vague assurances that the suspect's case will be processed more favorably if he or she confesses; at the high end are inducements that more expressly promise or imply leniency in exchange for confession or threaten or imply severe treatment if the suspect refuses to confess.
-(Saul Kassin and Gisli Gudjonsson "Confessions: A Review of the Literature and Issues" American Psychological Society 2004)
+Social psychologists describe the inducements that they say are used to entice the confession as low end, midrange and high end.
+At the low end are moral or religious inducements suggesting that confession will make the suspect feel better; in the midrange are vague assurances that the suspect's case will be processed more favorably if he or she confesses; at the high end are inducements that more expressly promise or imply leniency in exchange for confession or threaten or imply severe treatment if the suspect refuses to confess.12

 In their White Paper prepared for the American Psychological Association (entitled "Police-Induced Confessions: Risk Factors and Recommendations") the authors reported that "Analyzing more than 125 electronically recorded interrogations and transcripts, Ofshe and Leo found that police often use techniques that serve to communicate promises and threats....
-These investigators focused specifically on what they called high-end inducements -appeals that communicate to a suspect that he or she will receive less punishment, a lower prison sentence, or some form of prosecutorial or judicial leniency upon confession and/or a higher charge or longer prison sentence in the absence of confession....This is a variant of the "maximization" / "minimization" technique...."
-(Saul Kassin, et al, "Police-Induced Confessions: Risk Factors and Recommendations" Law Hum Behav 34:3-38 (2010))
+These investigators focused specifically on what they called high-end inducements -appeals that communicate to a suspect that he or she will receive less punishment, a lower prison sentence, or some form of prosecutorial or judicial leniency upon confession and/or a higher charge or longer prison sentence in the absence of confession....This is a variant of the "maximization"/"minimization" technique..."

-Our Response: The problem with these descriptions is that social psychologists are describing behaviors that we teach investigators not to do.
+The problem with these descriptions is that the social psychologists are describing behaviors that we teach investigators not to do.

 The emphasis of the Reid Technique is to create an environment that makes it easier for a subject to tell the truth.
-An essential part of this is to suggest face-saving excuses for the subject's crime which may include projecting blame away from the subject onto such elements as financial pressure, the victim's behavior, an accomplice, emotions, or alcohol.
+An essential part of this is to suggest face-saving excuses for the subject's crime which include projecting blame away from the subject onto such elements as financial pressure, the victim's behavior, an accomplice, emotions, or alcohol.